EEE Cooks Home

 With a ½ cup dry measuring cup, we pour the thick batter onto the pre-heated waffle iron.
 We close and cook for about 5 minutes—according to the directions for our waffle iron.
 When a waffle is done, we carefully remove it with our very clean fingers and toss it from one hand to the other to cool slightly and crisp.

 We serve immediately.
-We could have put them in a 250° F oven, but our kids could not wait!
+We could have put them in a 250° oven, but our kids could not wait!
 We continue until all the waffles are cooked.
 We get 8-10 yummy waffles (some are smaller than others).
 We serve the waffles with pumpkin butter, maple syrup, apples, and whipped cream.